-Basis of Presentation - Government-Wide and Fund Financial Statements - The basic financial statements are prepared in conformity with GASB Statement No. 34, and include a column for government-wide (based upon the District as a whole) and fund financial statement presentations.
-GASB Statement No. 34 also requires as supplementary information Management's Discussion and Analysis, which includes an analytical overview of the District's financial activities.
+The basic financial statements are prepared in conformity with GASB Statement No. 34, and include a column for government-wide (based upon the District as a whole) and fund financial statement presentations.
+GASB Statement No. 34 also requires as supplementary information the Management's Discussion and Analysis, which includes an analytical overview of the District's financial activities.
 In addition, a budgetary comparison statement is presented that compares the adopted General Fund budget with actual results.

-• Government-Wide Financial Statements: The District's Statement of Net Position includes both non-current assets and non-current liabilities of the District, which were previously recorded in the General Fixed Assets Account Group and the General Long-Term Debt Account Group.
-In addition, the government-wide Statement of Activities column reflects depreciation expense on the District's capital assets, if any, including infrastructure.
+Government-Wide Financial Statements: The District's Statement of Net Position includes both non-current assets and non-current liabilities of the District.
+In addition, the government-wide Statement of Activities column reflects depreciation expense on the District's capital assets including infrastructure.